 · has consented to act as a case guardian.

-Rule 6.08(1) of the Rules requires that a person with a disability may only start, continue, respond to, or seek to intervene in, a case by a case guardian.
+Rule Rules requires that a person with a disability may only start, continue, respond to, or seek to intervene in, a case by a case guardian.
 The legal capacity of a person to be a party to proceedings is fundamental to establishing the sound foundations to court proceedings and the orders pronounced.
-Proceedings involving a person who lacks legal capacity, is likely to result in a denial of natural justice that will call into question the validity of any outcome.
+Proceedings involving a person who lacks legal capacity, is likely to result in a denial of natural justice that will call into question the validity of any outcome. of the

 What is the test for “legal capacity”?